pmp-library/pmp-library/docs/overview.md

 module providing a data structure for polygonal surface meshes.
 On top of the
 @ref core module the @ref algorithms module provides implementations of canonical geometry processing algorithms such as remeshing, simplification, subdivision, and smoothing.
-The @ref io module provides classes for reading and writing meshes from / to common file formats.
 The optional @ref gl module provides OpenGL&reg;-based viewers and visualization tools.

 ## The `core` Module